-- Making the vote counting process faster and more accurate
+- Make the vote counting process faster and more accurate.

 Here are a few examples of how blockchain voting technology is playing out in both the private and public sectors.

 Blockchain Voting Applications to Know

 Location: Boston, Massachusetts

 Voatz is a mobile election platform that runs entirely on blockchain.
 The company’s voting platform uses a three-step voter authentication process, including fingerprint recognition, a live photo and a one-phone, one-vote system.